Tambo, Parañaque: Transportation

 Tambo is a major transportation hub in southwest Metro Manila.
 It is located along the busy Baclaran-Bay City traffic corridor south of EDSA where several major thoroughfares are routed through.
 The main north–south highways servicing Tambo are Roxas Boulevard in the north and the Manila–Cavite Expressway in the south, with NAIA Road and the elevated NAIA Expressway separating them and providing access to Ninoy Aquino International Airport and Entertainment City on either ends.
-Macapagal Boulevard is the main street in the barangay's Bay City section which runs parallel to Jose Diokno Boulevard further west linking these mixed-use developments and gaming hubs in Manila's new tourist belt.
+Macapagal Boulevard is the main street in the barangay's Bay City section which runs parallel to José W. Diokno Boulevard further west linking these mixed-use developments and gaming hubs in Manila's new tourist belt.
 On the barangay's old eastern section runs the north–south Elpidio Quirino Avenue connecting Tambo to Don Galo and La Huerta to the south.
 It is also linked to Roxas Boulevard through the narrow Old Airport Road and to the airport complex through Andrews Avenue.